 As part of the settlement with the vendor of the BX property (refer to Note 8.1.3), the Company received 100% interest in 17 claims known as the Silver Dollar Property, located in the Revelstoke Mining District of British Columbia.
+Currently, the property is comprised of 11 claims totaling approximately 1,206 hectares.

 During the year ended January 31, 2013 the Company acquired from unrelated parties a 100% interest in 18 additional contiguous mineral claims in consideration for \$10,150 cash.
-Additional claims were acquired by the Company by staking for its own account.
-On June 11, 2015, the Company acquired from an arms length vendor for \$5,000 cash a 100% interest in the Goldfinch claim.
-Currently, the property is comprised of 27 claims totaling approximately 3,098 hectares.
+Currently, the property is comprised of 16 claims totaling approximately 2,098 hectares.